Energy Account Payment Assistance (EAPA)

 Berkeley Vale Neighbourhood Centre obtains surplus fresh fruit and vegetables through the Second Bite Program, which organises the provision of surplus fresh food to community food programs around Australia.
 We obtain our surplus food from Coles at Chittaway Bay.

-We normally have fresh fruit and vegetables, and occasionally bread, on Tuesdays, Wednesdays, Thursdays and Fridays.
+We will usually have fresh fruit and vegetables, and occasionally bread, on Mondays and Thursdays from 12 noon.
 Please note that there are occasional times when Coles doesn’t have any produce to give us.

 BVNC was able to set up the kiosk with funding from the Federal Government’s Broadband for Senior’s project.